byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ***The role of the host***

+- Be modest and humble about what can be accomplished.

+- Allow space for all voices, but stress that although the host will try, each opinion may not be heard.

 To start a circle, somebody needs to set an intention (content, mission, or direction), offer basic structure, and be ready to model circle skills while others become accustomed to how a circle works.
 This person is the caller of the circle, sometimes called the circle host.
 A circle may be held one time or meet many times over a period of months or years.
 In ongoing circles, the host role can rotate so that responsibility for the group is shared among members.

 The host briefly shares the nature of the dialog and explains the ground rules.
 This is a sharing of experience, not a discussion; avoid analysis and theorizing, respect what all share, refrain from making judgments.
 Do not probe or cross-question one another; aim to answer with complete honesty and freedom, feeling free to not answer a given question.
 The host begins, and then the conversation continues around the circle so that all feel they have a proper space in which to participate.